Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 Then the GNU Octave/Matlab code just reads a pixel on a pixel perfect image to get its color, picks a random pixel among the 50 of its own "color" and draws it on a new file with some overlapping.
 50 pixels of each color is not much, but a pixel is a simple matrix of value.
 In consequence, to increase randomness each pixel itself is flipped or rotated randomly so that more than 200 different pixels can be generated out of just 50 for each color.
 Finally, the real printing paper presents fibres that create vertical streaks of "ink" (thermal paper has no ink but you see the idea).
 So the code randomly decreases the intensity of printing along some streaks of limited length chosen randomly.
 Of course the code in its present form can be improved, but the result is enough for my poor visual acuity.

 ## Test case with a Chip Chip printed from Super Mario Deluxe:
 ![](./images/Fake_print.png)

-## Which Game Boy Printer emulator using with the Matlab/Octave decoder ?

-The Octave/Matlab decoder is of course natively backward compatible with the [Arduino Game Boy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator).
-However, I've added some new features to the original version:

-- *The game compatibility have been increased to 100% by applying two simple rules to the error packets sent by the Printer emulator to games: the error packet is always 0x00 before printing (the games clearly do not mind this error byte most of the time) except when an empty data packet is received, where it becomes 0x04 (image data full).
-This allows triggering the print command for certain rare games that require this.
-The post-printing commands are still the ones from the original project, except some increase of the number of busy state commands.*

-- *Assembling automatically the images is challenging with some games so a modification of both the emulator and the decoder is proposed to ensure proper printing for a dozen of "difficult" games.
-This will be called "TimeOut" mode in opposition to the default "margin" mode using post-printing margins information to separate images*

 ![](./images/Arduino_pinout.png)